pingcap/docs-tidb-operator/en/enable-tls-for-dm.md

     > **Note:**
     >
-    > This field can't be modified after the cluster is created, otherwise the cluster upgrade will fail.
+    > After the cluster is created, do not modify this field; otherwise, the cluster will fail to upgrade.

 3. Configure `dmctl` to connect to the cluster.